Interference alignment for the MIMO interference channel: Sufficient conditions

 \section{Sufficient conditions}

 In this section, we give criteria for ensuring the achievability of interference alignment.
-We have already seen the necessary direction of Theorem~\ref{t:3-user-sufficient}, and we prove the sufficient direction, first when $M=N$, and second when $M < N$.
-The former case will also be covered by Theorem~\ref{t:symmetric}, but we give a specific $K=3$ proof because it is effective and to compute the number of solutions in the boundary case.
-The construction in Proposition~\ref{p:k-3-symmetric} has also appeared in~\cite[Appendix IV]{CJ08}.
+We have already seen the necessary direction of Theorem~\ref{t:3-user-sufficient}, and here we prove the sufficient direction, first when $M=N$, and second when $M < N$.
+The former case will also be covered by Theorem~\ref{t:symmetric} dealing with $K>3$, but we give a specific $K=3$ proof because it is constructive and additionally it allows to compute the number of solutions in the boundary case.